LunarG/VulkanSamples/layers/README.md

 - Example layer extension function shown.
 - Layer extension advertised by xglGetExtension().
 - xglEnumerateLayers() supports loader layer name queries and call interception
-- Can be LD_PRELOADed individually
+- Can be LD\_PRELOADed individually

 layer/Multi.cpp (name=multi1:multi2) simple example showing multiple layers per library

-<build dir>/layer/generic_layer.c (name=Generic) - auto generated example wrapping all XGL entrypoints.
+(build dir)/layer/generic_layer.c (name=Generic) - auto generated example wrapping all XGL entrypoints.
 Single global dispatch table.
-Can be LD_PRELOADed.
+Can be LD\_PRELOADed.

 ### Print API Calls and Parameter Values
-<build dir>/layer/api_dump.c - print out API calls along with parameter values
+(build dir)/layer/api_dump.c - print out API calls along with parameter values

-<build dir>/layer/api_dump_file.c - Write API calls along with parameter values to xgl_apidump.txt file.
+(build dir)/layer/api\_dump\_file.c - Write API calls along with parameter values to xgl\_apidump.txt file.

-<build dir>/layer/api_dump_no_addr.c - print out API calls along with parameter values but replace any variable addresses with the static string "addr".
+(build dir)/layer/api\_dump\_no\_addr.c - print out API calls along with parameter values but replace any variable addresses with the static string "addr".

 ### Print Object Stats
-<build dir>/layer/object_track.c - Print object CREATE/USE/DESTROY stats.
+(build di\r>/layer/object_track.c - Print object CREATE/USE/DESTROY stats.
 Individually track objects by category.
-XGL_OBJECT_TYPE enum defined in object_track.h.
+XGL\_OBJECT\_TYPE enum defined in object_track.h.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.
-Provides custom interface to query number of live objects of given type  "XGL_UINT64 objTrackGetObjectCount(XGL_OBJECT_TYPE type)" and a secondary call to return an array of those objects "XGL_RESULT objTrackGetObjects(XGL_OBJECT_TYPE type, XGL_UINT64 objCount, OBJTRACK_NODE* pObjNodeArray)".
+Provides custom interface to query number of live objects of given type  "XGL\_UINT64 objTrackGetObjectCount(XGL\_OBJECT\_TYPE type)" and a secondary call to return an array of those objects "XGL\_RESULT objTrackGetObjects(XGL\_OBJECT\_TYPE type, XGL\_UINT64 objCount, OBJTRACK\_NODE* pObjNodeArray)".

 ### Report Draw State
-layer/draw_state.c - Report the Descriptor Set, Pipeline State, and dynamic state at each Draw call.
+layer/draw\_state.c - Report the Descriptor Set, Pipeline State, and dynamic state at each Draw call.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ### Track GPU Memory
-layer/mem_tracker.c - Track GPU Memory and any binding it has to objects and/or Cmd Buffers.
+layer/mem\_tracker.c - Track GPU Memory and any binding it has to objects and/or Cmd Buffers.
 Report issues with freeing memory, memory dependencies on Cmd Buffers, and any memory leaks at DestroyDevice time.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ## Using Layers